mardy-spp/mardy_acl2019/README.md

 * codebook.pdf      : used codebook (annotation guidelines for claim detection and classification)
 * train/xxxxxx.JSON : used documents for training/development
-* test/xxxxxxx.JSON : used docuemnts for evaluation
+* test/xxxxxxx.JSON : used documents for evaluation

 ## Document format